rprat-pro/mm-opera-hpc/polycrystal/README.md

 	choose the duration (default = 200)
    -n <int>, --nstep <int>, current value: 600
-	choose the number of steps (default = 600) --macroscopic-stress-output-file <string>, current value: uniaxial-polycrystal.res
+	choose the number of steps (default = 600) --linear-solver <string>
+        linear solver to be used, default to HyprePCG --linear-solver-preconditioner <string>
+        preconditioner of the linear solver to be used, defaults to HypreBoomerAMG. none can be specified for not using a preconditioner --macroscopic-stress-output-file <string>, current value: uniaxial-polycrystal.res
         main output file containing the evolution of the diagonal components of the deformation gradient and the  diagonal components of the Cauchy stress